-All students in the MD/MS in Systems Medicine program are required to undergo a practicum as part of their degree requirements.
-The practicum typically takes one year to complete and is conducted in parallel with the coursework.
-Students will also work with a mentor.
+All students in the MD/MS and MS in Systems Medicine program are required to undergo a practicum/Internship as part of their degree requirements.
+The practicum typically takes one year to complete for the MD/MS and one semester for the MS degree students.
+It is conducted in parallel with the coursework.
 Below you will find two examples of typical practica projects as well as a list of current mentors currently working with our students.
-Upon completion, the practicum is expected to result in a peer-reviewed publication.
+Upon completion, the practicum/Internship is expected to result in a peer-reviewed publication or a Poster.

 Examples of Practicum Projects

 - Example 1: Microarray data identification, annotation, and quality assessment

 - Example 2: Building and testing probabilistic models of breast cancer prognosis

 MD/MS SYSTEMS MEDICINE: EXAMPLE PRACTICA Breast cancer prognosis.